Unsupervised Super-Resolution Data Assimilation Using Conditional Variational Autoencoders with Estimating Background Covariances via Super-Resolution: Introduction

-Applications of VAEs in DA can be grouped into two categories.
-The first employs VAEs for dimensionality reduction \cite{Liu+2021Geophysics, Razak+2022SPEJ}.
-In this approach, the encoder maps the model states into a low-dimensional latent space, where a statistical DA method, such as ensemble Kalman filters (EnKFs), is subsequently applied.
-The cost of ensemble calculations is significantly reduced due to the lower dimensionality.
-However, the rationale for using VAEs in this context remains somewhat unclear, as standard autoencoders can also be used for dimensionality reduction in DA \cite{Peyron+2021QJRMS, Liu+2022EABE}.
-The second group utilizes VAEs as generators, which learn the probability distribution of flow fields \cite{Groom2021QJRMS, Yang+2021JCP}.
-In this scheme, a snapshot of the forecast state is encoded, noise is added in the latent space, and the latent variable is decoded back into the physics space.
-This process is interpreted as drawing samples from the estimated distribution of the forecast state, which enables efficient computation of covariance matrices for statistical DA.
-Although VAEs could serve as approximators of probability distributions, it remains uncertain whether VAEs can directly estimate the true state's distribution based on observations and forecasts.
-If such an application is feasible, it would expand the use of VAEs in DA.
+Applications of VAEs in DA can be categorized into two groups.
+The first group employs VAEs for dimensionality reduction.\cite{Liu+2021Geophysics,Razak+2022SPEJ,Melinc+Zaplotnik2024QJQMS} In this approach, the encoder maps fluid model states into a low-dimensional latent space.
+Statistical DA methods, such as Kalman filters, are then applied in this space.
+Due to the reduced dimensionality, the computational cost for DA is significantly lowered.
+This scheme is referred to as latent DA and has been extensively studied using various encoder-decoder networks.\cite{Mack+2020CMAME,Amendola2021ICCS,Peyron+2021QJRMS,Cheng+2022JCP,Liu+2022EABE,Cheng+2024CMAME} The second group employs VAEs as generators that learn the probability distributions of flow fields.\cite{Groom2021QJRMS, Yang+2021JCP, Grooms+2023QJRMS} In this approach, a fluid model state is encoded, and noise is then added in the latent space, creating various potential latent variables.
+Ensemble members are obtained by decoding these latent variables back into the physical space.
+This process facilitates fast computation of covariance matrices used in statistical DA methods.
+A common characteristic in both groups is that VAEs do not directly perform DA; rather, VAEs are used to make statistical DA methods more efficient.
+We proposes a new method, categorized into the third group, where VAEs directly perform DA.

-In recent years, high-resolution (HR) observation systems have been developed for the atmosphere and ocean \cite<e.g.,>{Imaoka+2010IEEE, Durand+2010IEEE, CIFELLI+2018JMSJ}.
-Assimilation of these HR observations effectively improves the model accuracy \cite<e.g.,>{Li+2019JGR, Honda+2022JAMES}.
-However, assimilating HR data usually requires an HR numerical model, which is computationally intensive.
-Deep learning may be useful in reducing this computational cost.
-One such method is super-resolution.